 Let’s start with school.
 After graduating from Georgia Tech, you went on to earn your PhD.
 Tell us about your experience in graduate school.

 That’s right.
 I graduated from Georgia Tech in 2010 and moved to California to attend graduate school at the University of California Davis.
-When I graduated from college, I finally felt like I had figured out to be a good student and be good at learning.
+When I graduated from college, I finally felt like I had figured out how to be a good student and how to be good at learning.
 But when I started graduate school, I was in class with other engineering students who were at the tops of their classes in college, and the material we were learning was harder.
 Honestly, all of this made me feel a little overwhelmed and discouraged.
 I had to remind myself that it was ok that the material was complex – that was the point!

 Once I made friends, I realized we were all in the same boat, and we spent a lot of time studying together and celebrating once we completed each required class.
 The more senior students in my lab were also so supportive, and helped me and encouraged me along the way, which helped a lot.
 As I accomplished more, I gained more academic confidence.
 It was really rewarding to do well in a graduate-level class after not having done that well in the undergraduate-level of the class in college.
 Developing the confidence to know that, with practice/studying, I would be able to learn the material was a huge turning point for me.
 I learned that doing well comes down to acknowledging and accepting that something seems hard, having the confidence to believe that you will be able to figure it out, and putting in the work to make it happen.